Pelvi Health App Logo Pelvi Health Download Now

 Phase 1 (Weeks 1–4): Re-connection and Control

-• Awareness check (1 min): Do 3 extra reps in sitting or standing to test carryover.
+• Awareness check (1 min): Do 3 reps sitting or standing.

-• Relaxation (1–2 min): Two or three easy rib breaths.
-Imagine the floor melting down like warm wax.
+• Relaxation (1–2 min): Two or three soft rib breaths; feel the floor melt.

 Phase 2 (Weeks 5–8): Endurance + Quick Power

-• Positions: Do some reps sitting and standing to challenge gravity.
+• Positions: Do some reps sitting and standing.

 Phase 3 (Weeks 9–12+): Functional Integration